 This same Divine Expression is birthed in you when you receive Him as Savior and are regenerated in the image of God.

-That feminine looking Caucasian with blond hair and blue eyes in those religious paintings is utter nonsense… everybody knows that!
+That feminine looking white man with blond hair and blue eyes in those religious paintings is utter nonsense… everybody knows that!